schell/tymigrawr/DEVLOG.md

 Anyway - I'm still proving the initial theory that we can make migrations easy and do them in Rust and it would kill some pain.

+### It Works!

+Forward and reverse migrations are working like a charm and are relatively snappy when writing to disk via sqlite3 even without any optimisation.

+### Next up

+Next I think I'll work on allowing each version to access its own connection, that way we could migrate between databases / backends.

+### Nevermind

+I ended up adding a derive macro for `HasCrudFields`.
+It really cuts down on the boilerplate!

 ## Sep 22 2023